wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 With routed Remote Procedure calls, the decoupling of the Publish & Subscribe pattern is applied to Remote Procedure Calls: a component announces to the router that it provides a certain procedure, identified by a procedure name.
 Other components can then call the procedure, with the router invoking the procedure on the registering component, receiving the result for this, and forwarding this to the caller.

+Routed Remote Procedure Calls transfer the decoupling of the Publish & Subscribe pattern to Remote Procedure Calls.
+A caller is no longer required to have knowledge of the Callee, it merely needs to know the identifier for the procedure it wants to call.
+There is also no longer a need for a direct connection between the caller and the callee, since all traffic is routed.
+This enables calling procedures in components which are not reachable externally, e.g. on a NATted connection, but which can establish an outgoing connection to the WAMP router.

-Combining these two patterns into a single protocol allows a single protocol to be used for the entire messaging requirements of an application.
+Combining these two patterns into a single protocol allows a single protocol to be used for the entire messaging requirements of an application, reducing complexity in the technology stack and networking overheads.

 While WAMP was originally specified to run over WebSocket, it can run over any transport which is message-based, ordered, reliable and bi-directional.